SewerynKras/twitter-clone-backend/README.md

 ## Project description

 This repository contains the code for a Twitter clone I wrote using Django Rest Framework.
 I've already created a project like this about a year ago during a full-stack django course, but I've decided to recreate it using a more modern development stack.
-The front-end part of this project is located in this repository: (UNDER DEVELOPMENT).
+The front-end part of this project is located in this repository: [twitter-clone-frontend](https://github.com/SewerynKras/twitter-clone-frontend).
 Additionally the entire project has been developed using TDD and maintains 100% code coverage.

 Image storage and serving is handled using [Cloudinary](https://cloudinary.com/)